The Ubud Handbook « Durian ~ The King of Stink

 - Bang around 200g into a blender along with a large (peeled) banana or two.

 - Add a teaspoonful of fresh, grated ginger with a teaspoonful of cinnamon to mask the taste.

 - Squeeze in a small squirt of lemon juice.

 - Get slightly funky and add a dash of nutmeg.

-- Pour in a quarter-litre of (potable) water – or for that ultra rehydration package, use young coconut water.
+- Pour in a quarter-litre of (potable) water – or for that full rehydration package, use young coconut water.

 - Take the sniff-test.

 Durian smoothie purists don't recommend mixing in a lot of sweet citrus fruits like oranges, mangoes or pineapples.